spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/linux.rst

     sudo docker ps -a  # list all containers (to find out the container ID)
     # specify the ID, and also choose a name to use for the docker image, such as "sct_v6.0"
     sudo docker commit <CONTAINER_ID> <IMAGE_NAME>/ubuntu:ubuntu22.04

+Alternatively, you can modify and use this `example Dockerfile for SCT <https://github.com/spinalcordtoolbox/spinalcordtoolbox/tree/master/contrib/docker>`__.

 Enabling GUI Scripts
 ********************